wix-incubator/accord/README.md

 Getting Started
 ===============

-Accord milestone release 0.3 is available on Maven Central Repository.
-The next milestone is 0.3-SNAPSHOT and is available from the Sonatype snapshots repository.
+Accord maintenance release 0.3.1 is available on Maven Central Repository.
+The next milestone is 0.4-SNAPSHOT and is available from the Sonatype snapshots repository.
 Be advised that, pending a fix for [issue #2](../../issues/2), Accord _requires_ Scala 2.10.3 or later.

 SBT
 ---